MarkDuenas/city_explorer_api/README.md

 01-06-2021 8:30pm - Application has been refactored to make API calls to retreive data from Geocoding API and Weatherbit API using superagent.

+01-07-2021 9:53pm - Application now has a working SQL database.
+Data pulled from API calls will now be saved to database.
+If data already exist in DB, data will be pulled from DB instead of making another API call.
+If data does not exist, data will be pulled from API and saved to DB for later use.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->